DavidAlberici/general-learning/go-snippets/README.md

 ## Context
 - "Context" is useful to "propagate a cancellation", if you have 10 functions that can be cancelled by different reasons, you do not want to manually "bubble up" the cancel.
 - Nonetheless, maybe you do not need to "react to a cancellation" in all 10 functions, but lets say that in 5 of them you just pass around the context object

+## Property based tests
+- Remember the example with roman numerals conversion.
+The test was not about testing "12 becomes XII", but that converting an arabic to roman, and then back to arabic should return the same input number.
+For that, Go has built in functions that execute a test function using random values of int (or other primitives I suppose)